 It is a place where you can ski in the winter, trail run in the summer and tour via trolley all year round.
 It is a town in which you can take in a minor league baseball game or a roller derby match.
-It is a city where you can explore higher education (home to nine colleges/universities.)
 It's Manchester and it's a great place to call home.

 Downtown Manchester: History and present day blend perfectly here.
 Living here you are smack dab in the middle of the city’s financial district and entertainment district.
-You can take in a game at the Verizon Wireless Arena or spend the evening dining at one of the diverse (Thai, Irish, Brazilian) restaurants located here.
+You can take in a game at the Verizon Wireless Arena or spend the evening dining at one of the restaurants located here.
 Historic and established single family homes share the area with a plethora of studio, lofts and penthouse apartments—some with tin ceilings (insert cat reference here).
 The cool part about this area is that many of the apartments are restored historic buildings, some even listed on the National Register of Historic Places.
 Having been restored, they feature upgraded amenities like garage parking and fitness rooms.
-The area is great for young couples, young professionals and students, as it is near the University of New Hampshire. $$-$$$$

 East End: While part of Downtown does fall into the East End territory, there is much more to this area.
-Affluent neighborhoods, and historic areas (such as Smyth, which is home to the Currier Museum) share zip codes with smaller, suburban neighborhoods like Green Acres.
+Historic areas (such as Smyth, which is home to the Currier Museum) share zip codes with smaller, suburban neighborhoods like Green Acres.
 The housing here is diverse.
 Affordable single family homes reside near newer apartments and townhomes offering fitness centers complete with saunas/steam rooms.
 Additionally, larger single-family homes are scattered throughout the East End.
-Because it shares some streets with the historic areas and Downtown, many of the apartment buildings here were once city buildings and old schoolhouses that have been converted and restored.
-A perfect place for young couples, families and seniors, the east end is home to parks, lakes, historic homes, & near the 101, 28, & 293. $$-$$$
+Because it shares some streets with the historic areas and Downtown, many of the apartment buildings here were once city buildings that have been converted and restored. the east end is home to parks, lakes, historic homes, & near the 101, 28, & 293.

-Woodland Pond: A bit of a wealthier area, comprised of larger single family homes, apartments and condos, Woodland Pond is a good spot for families, working professionals and relocators 55 years old and up.
-The area is comprised of five different neighborhoods, each featuring a style of living (townhomes, single family, condos) and makes for a diverse, yet quiet and friendly town within a town.
+Woodland Pond: Comprised of larger single family homes, apartments and condos.
+The area is comprised of five different neighborhoods, each featuring a style of living (townhomes, single family, condos) and makes for friendly town within a town.
 The apartment communities here feature tennis courts, elevators and spas.
-The area is also secluded for privacy. $$-$$$$
+The area is also secluded for privacy.

 Maneuvering Through Manchester: